-SORIATANE is contraindicated in patients with severely impaired liver or kidney function and in patients with chronic abnormally elevated blood lipid values (see BOXED CONTRAINDICATIONS AND WARNINGS: Hepatotoxicity, WARNINGS: Lipids and Possible Cardiovascular Effects, and PRECAUTIONS).
+SORIATANE is contraindicated in patients with severely impaired liver or kidney function and in patients with chronic abnormally elevated blood lipid values (see BOXED WARNINGS: Hepatotoxicity, WARNINGS: Lipids and Possible Cardiovascular Effects, and PRECAUTIONS).

 An increased risk of hepatitis has been reported to result from combined use of methotrexate and etretinate.
 Consequently, the combination of methotrexate with SORIATANE is also contraindicated (see PRECAUTIONS: DRUG INTERACTIONS).